The Best Subject Lines For Emails & How To Write Them in 2022

 Why is the subject line of an email so important?

 People are inundated with endless emails every day, so good email subject lines are more important than ever.
 This one line of text can often decide whether an email is opened or sent straight to trash.

 No matter how sophisticated or well-crafted your campaigns are, they are worthless if your audience doesn't open the email.
-Investing a little extra time on your subject lines will help increase email open rates and prevent emails going to the spam folder, and get the message to people in the right people, such as consumers and business executives.
+Investing a little extra time on your subject lines will help increase email open rates and prevent emails from going to the spam folder, and get the message to people in the right people, such as consumers and business executives.

 Here are 21 types of the best email subject line styles

 Personalization techniques are a great way to grab your recipients' attention and make sure they open your emails.
 Personalized email subject lines include the name of the recipient or the company name.

 When you write subject lines, personalization helps you stand out from all the other emails competing for the same audience's attention in their inboxes.

 If you're trying to get your email opened by a specific person but don't have that person's email on hand, try "Hi There."